engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

   .. reveal:: strings_streams_io_download_instructions
     :showtitle: Download Instructions
     :modal:
-    :modaltitle: File Download Instructions for MATLAB
+    :modaltitle: File Download Instructions for C++

-    .. include:: ../common/matlab_download_instructions.in.rst
+    .. include:: ../common/cpp_download_instructions.in.rst

 Like we saw with MATLAB, there are many built-in functions in C++ that perform a wide variety of tasks.
-Many of these functions are contained in *libraries*, which we can include in our code.
+Many of these functions are contained in **libraries**, which we can include in our code.
 In this chapter, we'll specifically look at the :code:`<string>` library and the :code:`<fstream>` library, which allows us to read from files and write to files.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^